pcraster/pcraster/documentation/pcraster_aguila/Data.rst

 This means that, for example, a raster data source with scenarios ``simple`` and ``complex``, and temporal quantile levels has rasters named ``simple/co2_1_0.001.map`` and ``complex/co2_100_0.5.map``.

 The PCRaster convention for naming spatio-temporal raster data is also supported.
 PCRaster uses the 8.3 DOS convention where each member of a stack is named by its name, possibly 0's and a time step number.
 So, a PCRaster model might output ``dem00000.001``, ``dem00000.002``, etc. When the time dimension is set up right, the name (``dem`` in this case) can be used to name such a stack.
-Also supported is the (depricated) convention of naming a stack by the first member, folowed by a ``+``-sign and the last time step of the stack, ``dem00000.001+1000`` for example.
+Also supported is the (deprecated) convention of naming a stack by the first member, followed by a ``+``-sign and the last time step of the stack, ``dem00000.001+1000`` for example.

 .. _featureLayerFormats: